-This salt dough recipe is SO easy and there are a ton of things you can make with it!
+This salt dough recipe is SO easy and there are a ton of things you can make with it for Earth Day!

 My “Flower in My Pocket” salt dough recipe project turned out so fantastic that I KNEW I wanted to make an “Earth in My Pocket” set too!
 And to be honest I really want to make a whole “in my pocket” series as well with a moon, solar system, and more – but that’s for another day!
 For now this Earth Day sensory craft is unique and fun!
 It’s a great hands on activity where you can incorporate kindness, cultural lessons, “green” ideas and so much more!
 You can even add a small hole in the top of your earth before you bake your dough to add yarn for a necklace!
 Or of course add a magnet onto the back!